Aththas/tour/README.md

 5. Add and manage tours.

 ## Technologies Used
-Tourism Website is built using the following technologies and frameworks:
+Tourism Website is built using the following technologies:

 1. Frontend: Html, css, js
 2. Backend: PHP